Capitals’ home skid reaches six games with a 5-3 loss to the Maple Leafs

 Vanecek returns

 Vanecek gradually worked his way back onto the ice over the past few weeks.
-Washington sent him to the Hershey Bears, their American Hockey League affiliate, on Sunday for a conditioning stint.
+Washington sent him to the Hershey Bears, its American Hockey League affiliate, on Sunday for a conditioning stint.
 He was solid that night, making 21 saves on 23 shots during a 3-1 loss to Utica.
 The Capitals recalled him Monday morning.

 Vanecek said he felt tired for the first two periods Sunday but was better in the third.
 He said he’s trying to get back to the stretch of solid games he turned in back in January.